antoniapopeanga/Facial-Recognition-in-Cartoon/README.md

 ### 🔍 2.1 Generating Positive & Negative Samples

-- Faces were manually cropped from training frames and grouped into folders per character
+- Faces were cropped using the same annotations from **Task 1** and grouped into folders per character
   ```python
   self.character_sizes = {
       'mom': (120, 96),